joeljins/SysProg-Class/assignments/3-ShellP1/questions.md

 - One topic you should have found information on is "redirection".
 Please provide at least 3 redirection examples that we should implement in our custom shell, and explain what challenges we might have implementing them.

     > **Answer**: You can create file and redirect standard output to it.
 A challenge might be creating the file and determining what data or how much data should be redirected.
 You can redirect standard output to be appeneded to a file.
-A challenge might be avoiding deletion of existing data from the file.
+A challenge might be avoiding deletion of existing data from the file and finding the position to insert the data.
 You can redirect standard error to a file.
 A challenge might be storing the data in a way that is helpful for debugging and finding the root of the error.

 - You should have also learned about "pipes".
 Redirection and piping both involve controlling input and output in the shell, but they serve different purposes.
 Explain the key differences between redirection and piping.